LLNL/RAJA/docs/sphinx/user_guide/getting_started.rst

 support are enabled if they are discovered.
 For a complete summary of configuration options, please see :ref:`configopt-label`.

-After CMake successfully completes, RAJA is compiled by executing the ``make`` command in the build directory; i.e.,::
+After CMake successfully completes, you compile RAJA by executing the ``make`` command in the build directory; i.e.,::

   $ cd build-dir
   $ make

+If you have access to a multi-core system you can compile in parallel by running ``make -j`` (to build with all available cores) or ``make -j N`` to build using N cores.

 .. note:: RAJA is configured to build its unit tests by default.
 If you do not
           disable them with the appropriate CMake option, you can run them